jlangch/venice/doc/readme/datatypes-custom.md

 ## Wrapper types

-Wrapper types put a constraint on simpler types.
+Wrapper types give simpler types a name and can add a constraint on them.
 An eMail address is not just a string it's a string with well defined constraints.